 KU is famous for its graduation walk down the hill.
-But the day before that happens, the William Allen White School of Journalism and Mass Communications invites its graduates to attend its Recognition Ceremony and Reception at 8:30 a.m. on Saturday, May 12, 2018, at the Lied Center.
+But the day before that happens, the William Allen White School of Journalism and Mass Communications invites its graduates to attend its J-School Recognition Ceremony on May 14, 2022, at 8:30 a.m. at the Lied Center.
 This ceremony is also for students who complete their degree in Fall 2021.
 Neither KU nor the J-School have a ceremony at the end of the fall semester.

-The school is proud of its many smart, ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
+The school is proud of its many ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
 All graduates will be asked to walk across the stage in the appropriate caps and gowns so we can recognize you and honor you with a special keepsake.
 And once that is done, the school invites all graduates and guests to a picnic after-party on the Stauffer-Flint Hall lawn.
 If you or your guests have requests for accommodations, please email firstname.lastname@example.org.
-(Please send the request at least two weeks before the event, so that we have time to arrange the accommodations.)
+(Please send the request at least two weeks before the event so that we have time to arrange the accommodations.)

 Here's what you need to do to prepare:

 You must apply for graduation through Enroll & Pay by the appropriate deadline, based on the semester in which you intend to graduate.
 If you are unsure about this, please check with your advisor for specifics.
 You must complete this step on time through Enroll & Pay in order for your degree to be certified.
 This is required for you to officially graduate from KU.

 Update your contact info in the KU System.

 Update both your address AND your parents’ or guardian's address through Enroll & Pay